A wider bracelet allows more room to create fun patterns like the ones that I designed for this bracelet.

 With the Ricks beading loom, you can create psychedelic patterns within your jewelry.
 Cheri crated her own pattern full of mesmerizing swirls in groovy colors.
 You can see more of this bracelet and find more inspiration for creating loomed jewelry in this Artbeads Cafe episode.

-Step one: Follow the manufacturer's instructions on how to warp the Ricks beading loom.
-Watch this quick video tutorial to see how to set up the loom.
-This video may also be helpful when setting up the loom.
+Follow the manufacturer's instructions on how to warp the Ricks beading loom.
 Decide on your bracelet length and set the loom length for the number of rows needed.
 The bracelet is 25 beads/rows wide, so warp the loom for 25 rows.
 Make sure to leave a warp or weft tail long enough at the start of the bracelet so that after tying threads off you can use it to sew on the clasp.

-Step two: Follow the pattern in this PDF diagram when adding Miyuki Delica seed beads to the loom.
+Follow the pattern in the Far Out Diagram PDF when adding Miyuki Delica seed beads to the loom.
 Depending on how accurate you set the length of the loom or how tight you weave, your piece could come out a row or shorter longer.
-If you reach the end of your bracelet and still want to add a row or two to the pattern, see this Handy Tip.
+If you reach the end of your bracelet and still want to add a row or two to the pattern, you can add them by hand.
 This technique will allow you to add rows to the beginning of the bracelet, too.
-If you want to make your bracelet a different size from ours, refer to the diagram and adjust accordingly.
-Please see our Handy Tip on how to add weft thread to the loom if you run short part of the way through your project.